-Qcopter QC1 quad’s remote control is very functional, easy to use, and responsive.
+Qcopter QC1 quad’s remote control is very basic, meaning that it is functional, easy to use, even by a beginner, and responsive.

-Another aspect one needs to take into consideration when flying the drone outside is the fan guards.
+Another aspect which you should take into consideration when flying the drone outside is the fan guards.
 Be careful to secure all the screws before taking the drone for a spin as the rotor’s vibrations plus the occasional winds might determine the fan guard to jump out of its socket.

 What’s in the Box?

-The Qcopter QC1 drone comes with a 2MP ventral camera that is perfect for drone photography beginners.
+The Qcopter QC1 drone comes equipped with a 2MP ventral camera that is perfect for beginners who are starting to get the hang of drone photography.
 This is what you will find in the box: